Shumin-L/hello-world/README.md

 # hello-world
-I am Shumin, a self-code learner new to the world.
+I am Shumin, a self code learner new to the world.